"Killing and Killing and Killing"

 Although the Bible does not condemn people for defending themselves against evil, violent men (look at Abraham waging war to free his kidnapped brother, Lot, in Genesis), it is also true that God eventually honored the peaceful, loving evangelism and faith of the early Christians with an end to the chaos and brutality that was the Roman Empire.
 As many noteworthy historians have proven, the early Christians, advocating love and peace, helped to diminish the brutality of paganism, including the brutalities of war and slavery.
 It is also true that, after modern Japan became unified under its Emperor, the ruling samurai class and other Japanese leaders, following the beliefs of Shinto Buddhism, instituted a system of political assassination that led to or supported one of the most brutal fascist, military dictatorships ever seen in human history (see the book MODERN TIMES by historian Paul Johnson, published by HarperCollins).

+AZUMI is a Japanese samurai movie about an orphaned young girl named Azumi.
+A master samurai takes in Azumi and several other children to train them as samurai assassins and ninja.
+Years later, the young Azumi goes on a mission with her master and five other young assassins.
+Their mission is to assassinate three warlords who are creating brutal chaos in Japan, preventing it from uniting.
+Azumi goes along with her master's plan, but his callous attitude toward their task raises moral qualms in her heart.
+She overcomes her qualms, however, as the brutality of the warlords becomes more clear and as the second warlord's men pick off her companions one by one.
 AZUMI is slow getting started, and the acting is uneven and sometimes unconvincing.
 The moral dilemmas that the characters face are interesting ones that might make discerning viewers think twice.
 Also, the villains they face are clever, truly mean and sometimes funny, though often sadistically so.
 Moreover, the second half of the movie does contain some entertaining, spectacular action sequences.
 Ultimately, however, much of the violence and the constant killing are excessive, as is the movie's pagan worldview and resolution.